GandhiCloudLab/service-discovery-mcm-130-ocp43/README.md

 #### 5. endpoint-svcreg-coredns in cluster d

+The DNS we confitured in the previous steps.

 <img src="images/66-coredns1.png" >
 <img src="images/67-coredns2.png" >

-The same entry would exists in cluster e as well.
+The same entry would exists in cluster `e` as well.

 #### 6. catalog pod in cluster e

 <img src="images/68-ClusterE-pod.png" >

 #### 7. catalog service in cluster e